pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/04-production-readiness.md

 Suppose that your Pixie custom domain name is `pixie.example.com`.
 You need to obtain a single certificate that is valid for both `pixie.example.com` and `work.pixie.example.com`.
 Finally, create a Kubernetes secret (of type `kubernetes.io/tls`) named `cloud-proxy-tls-certs` in the `plc` namespace using the certificate.

 One way to obtain it is by creating a Let's Encrypt certificate using [cert-manager](https://cert-manager.io/).
-[Securing NGINX-ingress tutorial](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/) tutorial from cert-manager has detailed information about the process.
+[Securing NGINX-ingress tutorial](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/) from cert-manager has detailed information about the process.

 Following are sample resources that you can use with cert-manager.